 Lewis believed that the theory of Richards-that poetry had nothing to do with objective truth-created a false division between fact and poetic language, as though poetry could not communicate truth, and this was one of his targets in The Abolition of Man.
 He accused Richards and F.R.
 Leavis of "a tradition of educated infidelity" due to their denial of any objective standard and their denial of anything transcendental.
 Instead, Richards thought that literature could take the place of religion.
-Lewis, on the other hand, wanted to present Christianity as a better alternative to science's hope to colonize other planets and to defeat death.
+122 Lewis, on the other hand, wanted to present Christianity as a better alternative to science's hope to colonize other planets and to defeat death.
 Lewis' "Christianity and Culture" (Theology, March 1940), seemingly a companion piece to his 1939 essay, "Christianity and Literature," later challenged this viewpoint.
-Lewis thought that "to use
+Lewis thought that "to use literature as a substitute for religion-to use it for anything-is to kill it."
+Doris Myers calls

-Lewis, "High and Low Brows," in Rehabilitations, London: Oxford University Press, 1939, 116, n.
+&lt;sup>117 Lewis, "High and Low Brows," in Rehabilitations, London: Oxford University Press, 1939, 116, n.
 1.